NSLS-II/scientific-python-cookiecutter/docs/source/pre-commit.rst

     - files were modified by this hook

-When happened here?
+What happened here?
 Your attempt to commit has been blocked.
 The files have been fixed for you---clearing the outputs from your notebooks, but git-hooks wont assume you want these fixes committed.
 Before trying again to commit, you must add those fixes to the "staged" changes::